-White, male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir
+White male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir

 In Thomas’s original novel, the lead character, Benjamin Dill, returns to his small Texas hometown to figure out who killed his sister, uncovering a complex web of secrets along the way.

-From the start, Greenwald, who counts Thomas as his “favorite writer, full-stop” loved the tone that Thomas created.
+From the start, Greenwald, who counts Thomas as his “favorite writer, full-stop,” loved the tone that Thomas created.
 “He has such a pitch-perfect balancing act between cynicism and hope, between laughter and tragedy,” Greenwald says.
 “I personally think that you can’t really understand dark without lightness.”

 That certainly comes through in the elevated reality of Briarpatch, where a car bomb explosion in broad daylight elicits little more than someone remarking, “It appears someone just blew up the landlady.”